Brain Ischemia Induces Diversified Neuroantigen-Specific T-Cell Responses That Exacerbate Brain Injury

 Digital Object Identifier (DOI)

 Jin, Wei Na; Gonzales, Rayna; Feng, Yan; Wood, Kristofer; Chai, Zhi; Dong, Jing Fei; Cava, Antonio La; Shi, Fu Dong; and Liu, Qiang, "Brain Ischemia Induces Diversified Neuroantigen-Specific T-Cell Responses That Exacerbate Brain Injury" (2018).
-Neurobiology Articles.
+Translational Neuroscience.
 129.